 OpenAPI Specification

 OpenAPI Specification (OAS) is a specification for machine-readable interface files for describing, producing, consuming, and visualizing RESTful web service, overseen by the Open API Initiative, under the Linux Foundation.
 Certain commercial platforms, such as SmartBear SwaggerHub, have been launched to be based on the OAS.
-These platforms allow developers to create Swagger 1.x, 2.x, or (lately) 3.0 specifications for their APIs, as well as publish and socialize these Swagger API contracts with others within the organization or with their customers.
+These platforms allow developers to create Swagger 1.x, 2.x, or (lately) 3.0 specifications for their APIs, as well as publish and socialize these Swagger API Contracts with others within the organization or with their customers.

 RAML